ncbo/kg-bioportal/README.md

 ### Merge

-Implementation of the 'merge' function from [KGX](https://github.com/biolink/kgx) using [merge.yaml](merge.yaml) as a source file.
+Implementation of the 'cat-merge' function from [cat-merge](https://github.com/monarch-initiative/cat-merge).

-To enable flexibility in assembling the KG, the merge file is assembled on the fly.

 ## Example

-`python run.py merge --merge_all`
+`python run.py catmerge --merge_all`